-As a public relations firm with an array of clients, a social media command center comes in very handy.
+As a public relations firm with various clients, a convenient social media command center.
 Clients have also often commended the firm on their real innovative engagement.

-Edelman Digital utilizes their command center to gather data and information to inform their real time analytics and team briefings, client’s content strategies and development, community management, trends and insight reports, crisis management team, planning and execution of client events and campaigns, and employee training and consultation.
+Edelman Digital utilizes its command center to gather data and information to inform their real-time analytics and team briefings, client content strategies and development, community management, trends, insight reports, crisis management team, planning, and client execution events and campaigns and employee training and consultation.

-According to Edelman Digital, these social media command centers are an evolution of call centers with a direct line to customer feedback.
+According to Edelman Digital, these social media command centers evolve into call centers directly to customer feedback.

 4) Dell’s Social Media Command Center